thenewdarling/CurseOfStrahd/Session Recaps/2022-04-20 Session 20 - Begin Day 18.md

 We continue on the path up the hill, and find a handsome-looking man with dirty clothes that are nevertheless smart and an attempt has been made to keep them clean.

 He tells us [[Yester Hill]] is named as such because of its view.
-He shows us that from on top of the hill, for a moment we can see Barovia before Strahd.
+He shows us that from on top of the hill, for a moment we can see Barovia before [[Strahd]].
 Vallaki in the distance, a shining city of stone.
 "Just another form of cruelty", he explains.

-His name is Nicholas -- 'Nick if you like'.
-He confirms when we question him that yes, he is the one who stole the sword, but denies murdering Eliza Day.
+His name is [[Nicholas]] -- 'Nick if you like'.
+He confirms when we question him that yes, he is the one who stole the sword, but denies murdering [[Eliza Day]].

 The tree has been sundered, as we can see.
 A huge gash, and something appears to have climbed out of it.
 He offers us a trade: the location of the sword pointed out on our map, for destroying the tree and setting him free.